 In France, I always find fresh banana leaves at the Asian grocery stores in the 13th arrondissement.
 While I was still living in the US, I had never used banana leaves before, so I’m not sure if Asian markets there stock fresh ones in the produce aisle.
 I do believe that frozen ones are widely available though.
 The rice flour mixture I use contains 80% rice flour and 20% tapioca flour.
 These pyramid dumplings can be prepared with pure rice flour, but tapioca flour or cornstarch firms the dough up a bit so that it’s easier to work with.
 To give the rice flour dough a richer flavor, I always use a homemade pork broth, but if you’re in a pinch, you can use plain water or chicken broth.
 If using just plain water though, additional salt should be added to ensure that the dumplings don’t come out too bland.

 Though I doubt it’s very traditional, my favorite way to eat these pyramid dumplings is with fried shallots, Maggi seasoning and a generous dose of Sriracha.
-The mister, on the other hand, prefers to have them with slices of Vietnamese ham and doused in nước mắm sauce.
+D, on the other hand, prefers to have them with slices of Vietnamese ham and doused in nước mắm sauce.

 What’s your preferred way of serving them?

 Vietnamese Rice Flour and Pork Pyramid Dumplings

 Cut the banana leaves into 30-35 cm long sheets.
 Rinse the banana leaves with water and thoroughly wipe them clean.
 Then, heat up some water in a large sauté pan or pot and blanch the banana leaves to soften them.
 Set aside to dry.